TokTok/spec/spec.md

 implement such a system and adding one requires more research and likely also requires extending the protocol.

-When TCP connections connects to a relay it will create a new TCP_client instance for that relay.
-At any time if the TCP_client instance reports that it has disconnected, the TCP relay will be dropped.
-Once the TCP relay reports that it is connected, TCP_connections will find all the connections that are associated to the relay and announce to the relay that it wants to connect to each of them with routing requests.
+When TCP connections connects to a relay it will create a new [`TCP_client`](#tcp-client) instance for that relay.
+At any time if the `TCP_client` instance reports that it has disconnected, the TCP relay will be dropped.
+Once the TCP relay reports that it is connected, `TCP_connections` will find all the connections that are associated to the relay and announce to the relay that it wants to connect to each of them with routing requests.
 If the relay reports that the peer for a connection is online, the connection number and relay will be used to send data in that connection with data packets.
 If the peer isn't reported as online but the relay is associated to a connection, TCP OOB (out of band) packets will be used to send data instead of data packets.
 TCP OOB packets are used in this case since the relay most likely has the peer connected but it has not sent a routing request to connect to us.

-TCP_connections is used as the bridge between individual TCP_client instances and net_crypto, or the bridge between individual connections and something that requires an interface that looks like one connection.
+`TCP_connections` is used as the bridge between individual TCP_client instances and `net_crypto`, or the bridge between individual connections and something that requires an interface that looks like one connection.

 # TCP_server.txt